Code-Institute-Submissions/witch-hazel-1/README.md

 ![The rootstock worksheet at the end of a year](assets/readme_assets/rootstock_before.png)

-*The rootstock worksheet as it might look at the end of a growing year (2024)*

-![The rootstock worksheet at the end of a year](assets/readme_assets/rootstock_after.png)

-*The rootstock worksheet as it might look at the start of a growing year (2024), straight after the user has executed the* ``Create new year/Close out current year`` *function (for 2024).
+*The rootstock worksheet as it might look at the start of a growing year (2024)* straight after the user has executed the* ``Create new year/Close out current year`` *function (for 2024).
 Note that the user has chosen to enter a value for planned cuttings of 5200.
 That value can be changed at any time during the year by running Option 2* ``Plan this year's cutting campaign``*

+![The rootstock worksheet at the end of a year](assets/readme_assets/rootstock_after.png)

+*The rootstock worksheet as it might look at the end of a growing year (2024).
+Note that no changes have been made to the row marked 2024 beyond column C, as all that has happened to cuttings for this year is that they're having been planned during this year.
+They now need to grow roots (for potting next year) and then grow into rootstocks ready for grafting (for the year after next).

 <!-- TOC --><a name="the-plants-worksheet"></a>